scandum/vton/README.md

 Displayability
 --------------
-A VTON viewer should be simple to create.
-If VTON becomes popular enough UTF-8 viewers might display VTON codes using specially assigned symbols instead of error symbols.
+A VTON viewer should be relatively simple to create.

 Base252 + VTON
 --------------